 Eeta Noire, with a curly hair and glasses

-The more I broke, the more I reached for bold colours, for heavy stones and silver cuffs, for thread and flame and quiet resistance.
+The more I broke, the more I reached for the physical components of repair: for bold colors, for heavy stones and silver cuffs, for thread and flame, and for quiet resistance.
+Each brushstroke is a wound dressed in silence.
+Each piano key, a note of comfort.

 Because the Night Won’t End